gnolang/gno/docs/getting-started/local-setup/installation.md

 ```

 ## 1. Cloning the repository
-To get started with a local Gno.land development environment, you must clone the
+To get started with a local gno.land development environment, you must clone the
 GitHub repository somewhere on disk:

 ```bash